Respiratory Distress Syndrome

 Surfactant is made in the last few weeks of pregnancy.
 It helps tiny air sacs in the lungs called alveoli (al-VEE-oh-lye) open more easily.
 These sacs fill with air when a baby breathes after birth.
 Surfactant also helps keep the alveoli open when air leaves the lungs.

-So, when a baby with RDS tries to breathe:
+When a baby with RDS tries to breathe:

 - many of the alveoli cave in and can't open